First descriptor computation

 )

-Meaning that the first entry of each tuple indicates the _structure_, which is 0 for all because we only computed the representation of a single frame.
-The second entry of each tuple refers to the index of the _center_ atom.
+In these labels, the first column indicates the structure, which is 0 for all because we only computed the representation of a single structure.
+The second entry of each tuple refers to the index of the central atom.

-We can do a similar investigation for the second dimension: the metatensor.TensorBlock.components.
+We can do a similar investigation for the second dimension of the value array, descrbied by metatensor.TensorBlock.components.

 [Labels(